badlydrawnrob/badlydrawnrob.github.io/source/testing/grid/grid-ozaria.md

 ![](../../build/static/mugshot.png){.left}

-## 👋 Hey, I’m \[Your Name], and I Help Kids Fall in Love with Coding
+## 👋 Hey, I’m Rob, and I Help Kids Fall in Love with Coding

-> Over the past 5 years, I’ve taught coding to over 800 learners — from 8 to 80 years old.
+> Over the past 5 years, I’ve taught coding to over 800 learners — from 8 to 60 years old.

 I believe learning to code should be **fun, creative, and confidence-building.** Not intimidating or boring.